k2view-academy/K2View-Academy/articles/15_web_services/05_edit_web_service_code.md

-## Knowledge Item Title: Editing web service code
+# Editing web service code

 The code in an automatically generated Web Service function provides basic Select and Fetch templates for data retrieval.
 However, there is frequently a need to enhance a function’s code in order to perform a specific functionality.

 Click for more information on How to Create a Web Service.

-## How do I edit the code of a function in a Web Service?
+### How do I edit the code of a function in a Web Service?

 It is recommended to edit the code in a Web Service function using the IntelliJ Java[[MAC1\]](#_msocom_1) Editor which offers a number of advantages like: